estherkyx/tp/docs/UserGuide.md

 #### Viewing help : `help`

-Shows a message explaining how to access the help page.
+Displays a window with a link to the help page.

 ![help message](images/helpMessage.png)

 Format: `help`

 • [Back to Command Summary](#command-summary)

 #### Clearing all entries : `clear`